 This course introduces students to fundamental principles and practices in the design of games.
 Students complete readings and workshop activities related to design principles and game mechanics and complete individual and group design projects.
-Prerequisite(s): HUM 102 or HUM 104 or HUM 106 or HUM 200-299 Lecture: 3 Lab: 0 Credits: 3

 Interactive Storytelling

 Interactive Storytelling is an upper-level communication course that examines methods and forms of interactive storytelling while engaging students in hands-on production projects.